ufs-community/ufs-weather-model/doc/UsersGuide/source/FAQ.rst

 GOCART
 ^^^^^^

-GOCART shares the same grid and forecast tasks as FV3atm, but it does not have a separate write grid component in its NUOPC CAP.
-Also, while GOCART does not have threading capability, it shares the same data structure as FV3atm and so it has to use the same number of threads used by FV3atm.
-Therefore, the total number of MPI ranks and threads in GOCART is the same as the those for the FV3atm forecast component (i.e., excluding any write grid component).
+GOCART shares the same grid and forecast tasks as UFSATM, but it does not have a separate write grid component in its NUOPC CAP.
+Also, while GOCART does not have threading capability, it shares the same data structure as UFSATM and so it has to use the same number of threads used by UFSATM.
+Therefore, the total number of MPI ranks and threads in GOCART is the same as the those for the UFSATM forecast component (i.e., excluding any write grid component).
 Currently, GOCART only runs on the global forecast grid component, for which only one namelist is needed.

 ::

-   total_tasks_chm = FV3atm forecast tasks
+   total_tasks_chm = ufsatm forecast tasks

    CHM_petlist_bounds:             0 total_tasks_chm*num_threads_atm-1
    CHM_omp_num_threads:            num_threads_atm